UPDATED FOR 2018

 Evergreen City Ballet- Bellevue

-You can see either the hour-long or full-length production at the Meydenbauer Center on two weekends: November 24,25 and 26th and December 2nd and 3rd.
-As a special treat, the Heritage Symphony Orchestra will play at the Nov 24th and 26th performances.
-Tickets are $24-$36 for full length performances and $18-$28 for the one hour show.
+You can see either the hour-long or full-length production at the Meydenbauer Center on two weekends: November 30-December 2.
+Tickets are $40-$55.
 Buy tickets here.

 This studio presents a shorter holiday show called Nutcracker Highlights.
 From Tiffany– This is a very kid-friendly and well done show; I highly recommend this for younger kids or those who just want an introduction.
-Saturday, December 16th at 2 and 7 p.m.
-Advance tickets available through Brown Paper Tickets.
-(Prices not available yet, but I remember it being very reasonable.)
-You can also purchase tickets at the door CASH only.
+Time/dates TBA.

-The show is approximately 90 minutes long and will be presented at Columbia Junior High PAC on Friday, December 1, 7:30pm and Saturday, December 2nd, 2:00pm and 7:30pm.
-Tickets are $15 in advance (this sale ends November 29th) and $20 at the door.
+The show is approximately 90 minutes long and will be presented at Columbia Junior High PAC on Friday, December 21, 7:30pm and Saturday, December 22nd, 2:00pm and 7:30pm.
+Tickets are $15 in advance and $20 at the door.
 Children ages 3 and up must have a ticket.
 Purchase tickets at above link.

-Performs the longest running Nutcracker on the Peninsula, December 1-3rd at Bremerton High School.
+Performs the longest running Nutcracker on the Peninsula, November 30, December 1st and 2nd at Bremerton High School.
 Tickets are $14-$66.
-You may also want to check out the Nutcracker Tea.
-Buy tickets here.
+On November 2nd, there is a Nutcracker Tea, which is $42 for both the tea and the performance.
+Buy tickets here at the box office.

 If you decide to take in a performance, you should definitely read the book to your children first.
 Children will be so much more engaged if they understand what is happening.